 Who Is Eligible for a Minnesota Housing Grant?

-You’re eligible if your household income is at or below the state median and you meet the program’s affordable‑housing thresholds.
+You’re eligible if your household income is at or below the state median and you meet the program’s affordable-housing thresholds, often with support from local charities and local churches.

 Eligibility also depends on geography: Tier II grants serve cities under 10,000 residents outside the Twin Cities metro, while Greater Minnesota Infrastructure grants cover specified non-metro cities, counties and tribal nations, and Local Housing Trust Fund grants require an existing trust fund.